 Stephanie was guided along the many hallways and rooms where more disarray greeted her eyes.
 She saw a gorgeous French Armoire, pink gold trimmed canopy bed, and the dining room was a gold-trimmed delight.
 Not noticing Stephanie’s shocked expression, Beatrice was busily waving her arms around showing room after room of lovely furniture, topped with her paintings of all sorts.
 When the tour over, Stephanie was invited to stay for tea.
 Pausing, wondering if there was a way out of this, she was becoming creeped out by what she just saw, but also in awe over the beauty that looked as if discarded and not enjoyed.
 The people were right, Beatrice was a little off.

 When the maid brought in the refreshments, Beatrice sat down on her chalice while Stephanie sat gingerly on the corner of the rosewood sofa.
-Listening to this beautiful lady talk about her about her delight in painting, and why she loved doing landscapes of Cliffside.
-She actually thought they were her best work, but what Stephanie saw so far, all the painting were good.
+Listening to this beautiful lady talk about her delight in painting, in general, and why she also loves doing landscapes of Cliffside natural beauty.
+She actually thought these were her best work, but what Stephanie saw, they were all good.

 "Your painting yesterday was just breathtaking!”
 Stephanie exclaimed, wanting her to know she saw it.